IFRS 9 differentiates three different models of risk provisioning:

 - Purchased or originated credit-impaired (POCI) deals

-POCI deals are financial assets that are credit impaired on initial recognition.
+POCI deals are financial assets that are credit impaired at initial recognition.

 After the introduction of IAS 39 in recent years led to a worldwide harmonisation of accounting standards, the effect was further intensified by IFRS 9.
 IFRS 9 has been introduced in numerous countries or is about to be introduced.
 In addition, numerous local accounting standards have been made accessible for IFRS values.